Female Horse Racing Reporters

 Trained by the fantastic Paul Nicholls, Victoria managed to compete in a wide variety of different races, even winning at Wincanton.
 She also finished fifth at the 2016 Foxhunter Chase in Cheltenham, smashing the predictions from the bookies.

-Summary of Top Female Racing Presenters
+Summary of Top Female Racing Presenters and ITV Racing Presenters

-Thank you ladies for elevating and informing us every day!
+Thank you, ladies, for elevating and informing us every day!